Why you should be using Marketing Automation in South Africa

 You have no idea how marketing campaigns affected revenue.
 You don’t know which campaigns are performing and which aren't.

 A good CRM is great for sales forecasting and task management.
 If you are to support sales in identifying great prospects then adding marketing automation into the mix is a good idea.

 You have great content, but it’s just not getting to the right people.
 Marketing automation is designed to help target your preferred audience.
-Targeted emails, landing pages, bots all help get your message across.
+Targeted emails, landing pages and bots all help get your message across.

 There is a lot to gain from marketing automation.
 Time savings, operational efficiencies, better content delivery, and more.
 The modern marketing professional and modern business owner should both make a point of understanding the benefits of marketing automation.